Americans are starting to buy real clothes again

 At Anthropologie, the women’s clothing chain known for its bohemian-chic flair, executives said they were taken by surprise when dress sales suddenly picked up a few weeks ago.
 Dresses, which had become an afterthought during the pandemic, now account for seven of the 10 top-selling items on the retailer’s website.

 “As we reached the end of February we saw a very distinct shift in consumer behavior,” chief executive Hillary Super said in an earnings call this month.
-“That was really driven by two things: Dresses, dresses dresses, and also a general shift to what I would call dressy casuals.”
+“That was really driven by two things: dresses, dresses dresses, and also a general shift to what I would call dressy casuals.”

-Mall chain American Eagle Outfitters is selling more “fashion-oriented” jeans, in looser fits and higher rises, as well as “prettier tops in prettier silhouettes,” according to Jennifer Foyle, the company’s chief creative officer.
+Chain store American Eagle Outfitters is selling more “fashion-oriented” jeans, in looser fits and higher rises, as well as “prettier tops in prettier silhouettes,” according to Jennifer Foyle, the company’s chief creative officer.
 The brand, she said, is moving away from fast-fashion into more comfortable basics that will endure for multiple seasons.

-But in the last week, encouraged by the pace of vaccinations and warming weather, Hinde says she’s begun planning for the future again — and buying clothes accordingly.
+But in the past week, encouraged by the pace of vaccinations and warming weather, Hinde says she’s begun planning for the future again — and buying clothes accordingly.

 She ordered four dresses, some for work, others for family photos this spring, as well as jeans for her toddler and sneakers for her husband.
 Hinde, who hopes to be vaccinated by May, is also daydreaming about what to buy for a weekend getaway with her husband this summer, and a trip to Hawaii with her extended family in the fall.
 But, she said, she’s out of practice and feels overwhelmed by the prospect of having to buy clothes and piece together outfits again.